bashup/doco/CLI.md

 #### `cp` *[opts] src dest*

 Copy a file in or out of a service container.
 Functions the same as `docker cp`, except that instead of using a container name as a prefix, you can use either a service name or an empty string (meaning, the currently-selected service).
 So, e.g. `doco cp :/foo bar` copies `/foo` from the current service to `bar`, while `doco cp baz spam:/thing` copies `baz` to `/thing` inside the `spam` service's first container.
-If no service is selected and no service name is given, the `shell-default` alias is tried.
+If no service is selected and no service name is given, the `shell-default` target is tried.

 ```shell
 doco.cp() {